PrasannaVigneswari/NextrowTask1/README.md

 3. Style the page using tailwind css
 4. Implement basic validation for email and button click.
 Display validation messages if something is wrong.
 5. Implement the login button click function and redirect the user to to-do list page - use react router
-6. Display the user name on the to-do list page(for time being).
+6. Display the user name on the to-do list page.